Quality that Empowers

 - All coffee is hand-picked at peak ripeness

-- Coffees are roasted to order in small batches by the people who grow it – farmer roasted
+- Coffees are roasted in small batches by the people who grow it – farmer roasted

-- Ships freshly roasted - as fresh as coffees get
+- Ships freshly roasted at peak freshness - as fresh as coffees get

 Investing in a Better Future